 Billy is cast in the film and goes to the USA.
 He discovers Hollywood alone is no better than Inishmaan alone so returns home.
 Helen finally agrees to go out with him.
 Ironically, at the end of the tale, he ‘gets the girl’ only to discover he really does have TB.

 The characters are funny, alcoholic, vicious, bigoted and cruel, and all crippled – one physically, others emotionally.
 This bleakly comic tale, with vivid images of all aspects of human life, where truth is uncovered gradually, successfully plucks at your heartstrings with deep, dark and powerful humour.

-The Cripple of Inishmaan will be performed at The Mill Arts Centre, Banbury 11-14 July 2018.
+The Cripple of Inishmaan was performed at The Mill Arts Centre, Banbury 11-14 July 2018.
 Directed by Chrissie Garrett.

 |17 June 2018||–||The Cripple of Inishmaan Press Release PR1|

 |12 June 2018||–||The Cripple of Inishmaan Blog No 1|